Berkeley Madonna: Uses

 as well as modeling of physiological processes.

 A user community exists in the form of a LinkedIn user group with more than 750 members (February 2023).

 The use of system dynamics modeling has expanded into other areas such as system physics, epidemiology, environmental health, and population ecology.

 Versions

-There are two versions of Berkeley Madonna: a free version with slightly limited functionality and a licensed version that is registered to individuals.
+There are three versions of Berkeley Madonna: Education, intended for educational purposes, Academic, for academic, non-profit, and government researchers and Professional, for researchers working in corporate, for-profit settings.